OpenHearing/TabSINT/Specifications/wideband-acoustic-immittance/wideband-acoustic-immittance.rst

      - Acceptance
      - Verified
    * - The user can initiate the exam specified in the protocol.
-     - Load a swept oae exam protocol.
+     - Load a WAI exam protocol.
 Then, click `Submit`.
      - Verify that the GUI displays the parameters in the exam protocol and that the exam is initiated after `Submit` is pressed.
      -
    * - The user can abort the exam.